gomi42/BatteryMonitor/README.md

 At the moment only the first system battery is shown.
 All data are updated every 10 seconds.

-The Battery Monitor supports the dark mode and is localizable (right now English and German is supported).
-The Battery Monitor also is responsive.
-Resize the application to your taste to rearrange to content.
+The Battery Monitor supports the dark mode and is localizable (right now English and German are supported).
+The Battery Monitor's UI is responsive.
+Resize the application to your taste to rearrange the information.

 ![intro](/Monitor1.png)